 As a travel agency, you’re not just selling tickets.
 You’re selling experiences.

-Fasten your seatbelt, we're going to show you how travel agencies can use email marketing to build airtight customer relationships.
+Fasten your seatbelt, we're going to show you how travel businesses can use email marketing to build airtight customer relationships.
+As usual, we'll be sprinkling email marketing tips throughout!

 Ask people to sign up for your emails when you talk to them face to face.
-The simplest way is to use an offline email collection app.
+The simplest way is to use an offline email collection app that works on mobile devices and smartphones.
 This method is GDPR-compliant and hassle-free, as it automatically syncs your new subscribers to your travel email list.

 Pop-ups work well because they literally pop-up in your face.
 Integrating pop-ups is easy when you use an email tool.
 Set the frequency to a level where it’s not annoying for your visitors.

 This is how Luxury Travel Magazine uses pop-ups.
-They provide a clear reason for signing up to their travel newsletter and only ask for an email address.
+They provide a clear reason for signing up for their travel newsletter and only ask for an email address.
 The sea background adds vacation vibes.

 You’ll often find embedded forms in the website footer and blog sidebar.
 This is the signup form Iconic Luxury Hotel uses for people to sign up for their travel agency newsletter.